WildChild83/BlastForth/Word-Reference.md

 `then` *( -- )*
 Resolve a forward branch and mark the end of a control structure.

-`endif` is a synonym for `then`.
+`endif` is a synonym for `then`
 Some programmers find `if..else..endif` to be more natural than `if..else..then`.

 `exit` *( -- )*
 Terminate execution of the current word and return to the calling word.
+The address to return to is at the top of the Return Stack.
 Usually placed inside an `if..then` structure to perform a conditional exit.

 `ahead` *( -- )*
 Branch forward to a corresponding `then`.
 This word exists because it is compiled by `else`, but programmers rarely ever use it directly.